Spinnaker-Nordic/micro-components/README.md

-# Components
+# Micro-components

-### What is Components?

-Components is a microframework meant to mount code on top of a DOM element.
-Components encourage lazyloading of all modules by utilizating events to load the components.
-However, you are not locked into this behaivor.
+Micro-components is a lightweight framework that allows code to be mounted on DOM elements.

 ## Installation